Brawny Italian brings high-tech brains to America's Cup yacht

-SAN FRANCISCO, June 12 Gilberto Nobili is an IT guy, but he doesn't sit in an office like other information technology workers.
+SAN FRANCISCO Gilberto Nobili is an IT guy, but he doesn't sit in an office like other information technology workers.
 His workspace skims across San Francisco Bay at 50 miles per hour.

 The Java developer and Oracle Team USA crew member is using personal electronics like smartphones and tablets to give his side a high-tech edge in the upcoming America's Cup regatta between the most advanced sailboats ever built.